iggredible/Learn-Vim/ch08_registers.md

 One cool trick to pass `:put` with the black hole register (`"_`).
 Since the black hole register does not store any text, `:put _` will insert a blank line instead.
 You can combine this with the global command to insert multiple blank lines.
 For example, to insert blank lines below all lines that contain the text "end", run `:g/end/put _`.
 You will learn about the global command later.

-## Learning Registers The Smart Way
+## Learning Registers the Smart Way

 You made it to the end.
 Congratulations!
 If you are feeling overwhelmed by the sheer information, you are not alone.
 When I first started learning about Vim registers, there were way too much information to take at once.